LoyolaChicagoBooks/introcs-csharp/rst/strings2.rst

 .. index::
    escape code \
-   single: \; escape code
+   single: \; character escape code character escape code; \

 There are some special cases for creating literal strings.
 For instance you might want quotes as characters inside your string.
-In this case you need special symbolism using a string *escape code*, starting with  ``\`` backslash.
+In this case you need special symbolism using a character *escape code*, starting with  ``\`` backslash.
 Then the character after the backslash has a special meaning.

-For instance a quote character after a backslash, ``\"``, does not mean the end of the string.
+For instance a quote character after a backslash, ``\"``, does not mean the end of a string literal.
 It means a quote character is literally used *in* the string:  ``"He said, \"Hello!\", over and over."``

 We can illustrate with csharp, first with a simple string: